freenas/freenas-docs/userguide/virtualmachines.rst

 #. **CPU and Memory**

-   Enter the number of virtual CPUs for the VM to use.
-Enter the amount of memory in MiB for the VM.
-Not providing adequate memory or CPUs can affect the performance of the VM.
-Providing too much memory or CPUs can affect the performance of the host system.
+   Enter the number of virtual CPUs and the amount of memory for the VM.
+Provide adequate memory and virtual CPUs for the applications running in the VM, but be aware that providing more memory or virtual CPUs than are needed can affect performance of the host system.

 #. **Hard Disks**